 Four important questions to ask as you plan your zero waste event are:

-1. Does my caterer primarily use reusable, compostable, and recyclable food service ware?
+1. Does my caterer use reusable and/or compostable food service ware?

 Consider ordering catering from 1851 Heritage here on campus, using a caterer from this list, or using one of the four food ideas pictured above.